stefanoborini/stefanoborini.github.io/_posts/2019-08-11-building-my-own-keyboard-part-2.md

 matrix to 8x7 (which would still be able to handle all buttons) freeing one cable for the LEDs, but it feels really constrained.

-I could bring out the big guns: one Atmega2560 to serve both keyboard sides.
+Therefore, I could bring out the big guns: tge Atmega2560.
+Initially I thought one Atmega2560 to serve both keyboard sides.
 The problem is, however, that we'll need to send 16 wires to the other side, plus the power, ground, a wire for the neopixels.
 Additional wires may be needed to drive the LCD.  let's say 20 wires.
 That's a lot of copper, and that's a thick cable, so this is also not a solution.
-The Atmega is also quite big, and I would have to make my own PCB (which is not a big deal) and solder the Atmel (impossible).
+The Atmega is also quite big, and I would have to make my own PCB (which is not a big deal) and solder the Atmel (close to impossible but I might learn).

 Keyboard controllers such as the [SK5221](http://www.sprintek.com/en/products/keyboard_ic/SK5221.aspx) handle